List of Scream (film series) characters: Samantha Carpenter

 Samantha "Sam" Carpenter is a young woman from Woodsboro who now lives in Modesto, California with her boyfriend, Richie Kirsch.
-She is the older sister of Tara Carpenter, and former babysitter of Wes Hicks.
+She is the older half-sister of Tara Carpenter, and former babysitter of Wes Hicks.
 After discovering her real father is Billy Loomis when she was thirteen, Sam had a troubled adolescence before leaving her family and Woodsboro at eighteen, fearing that she would become a psychotic killer since.
 Upon receiving a call from Wes about Tara's attack, Sam returns to Woodsboro after five years with Richie to be with Tara as she recovers.
 At the hospital, she is attacked by Ghostface and begins experiencing hallucinations of her father.
 She eventually tells Tara her secret, which creates tension between the two.
 After rescuing Tara from a second attack, Sam decides to leave for Modesto again with both Richie and Tara.
 When Tara realizes she is missing her inhaler, the trio stops at Amber's house to retrieve a spare.
 There, Richie stabs her, revealing himself to be one of the killers alongside Amber and Tara's attacker.
 He tries to kill Sam but she overpowers him and kills him by slitting his throat.
 She then thanks Sidney and Gale before leaving for the hospital with Tara.